 While visiting our friends Jo and Oliver in Cape Cod, Massachusetts this past summer, we made a day trip to the quaint island of Nantucket, Massachusetts.
-Under the guidance of Jo and Oliver, who were our tour guides for the day, we planned to spend the entire day on Nantucket Island.
+Under the guidance of Jo and Oliver, who were our tour guides for the day, we spent the entire day on Nantucket Island.

 After a leisurely stroll along the harbor boutiques we hit the road to tour Nantucket Island.

 Our next stop was the Sankaty Head Lighthouse.
 Built in 1849, this lighthouse was a showstopper.
 Beautifully painted in white and red, it is hard to miss this statuesque lighthouse that has provided safe passage for many sea faring vehicles for over a century.

 In 1789, George Washington signed into law the creation of the U.S. Lighthouse Establishment under the first Secretary of the Treasury, Alexander Hamilton.

 The Sankaty Head Lighthouse went “on-line” in 1849 and used a whale-oil lantern for power and the light shone through a Fresnel lens, which was the most powerful lens available at that time.
 Sankaty was one of the first lighthouses in the United States to receive a Fresnel lens.

 A Fresnel lens is a lens that was originally developed by French physicist Augustin-Jean Fresnel for lighthouses.
 A Fresnel lens can capture more light from a small light source; this allows any light from a lighthouse equipped with a Fresnel lens to be visible over greater distances.